 Dearborn is a city located in Wayne County, Michigan with a population of just over 98,000 people.
 It is the eighth largest city in the State of Michigan and has the largest population of Lebanese Americans in the country.
 The city was home to Henry Ford and currently serves as the world headquarters for Ford Motor Company.
 Residents and visitors alike can enjoy a trip to The Henry Ford, which is the largest indoor-outdoor museum complex in the country and continues to be a leading Metro Detroit tourist attraction.
 While most people enjoy a range of activities in Dearborn without incident, accidents do happen.
 If you were injured by someone else’s carelessness, the Dearborn injury lawyers at the Neumann Law Group can help.
-We handle cases arising from car accidents, work injuries, construction accidents, nursing home negligence, boating accidents, slip and falls, medical malpractice, aviation accidents, and more.Negligence and Michigan’s “No Fault” Car Accident Law
+We handle cases in many communities served arising from car accidents, work injuries, construction accidents, nursing home negligence, boating accidents, slip and falls, medical malpractice, aviation accidents, and more.Negligence and Michigan’s “No Fault” Car Accident Law

 If you’re been hurt in an accident that was not your fault, you will typically be able to file a negligence claim.
 Negligence is the failure to use the level of care that a reasonably prudent person would exercise in the same or similar circumstances.
 In order to establish negligence, the plaintiff must demonstrate the following elements: the defendant owed the plaintiff a duty of care; the defendant breached this duty of care; and the plaintiff suffered injuries and damages as a result.